ShaikAbdulKabeer/Ear-Bot/README.md

 # Ear-Bot
-This website is built using HTML, CSS, JS, BOOTSTRAP
+This website is built using HTML, CSS, BOOTSTRAP